 The reconciliation process of AP looks straightforward, but it becomes challenging when the volume of data matching records is huge.

-- Data collection: Collect all essential documents and data such as bank statements, bank receipts, invoices, accounts payable ledger, accounts payable aging reports, and supplier statements.
+2. Data collection: Gather essential documents and data, including bank statements, receipts, invoices, accounts payable ledger, aging reports, and supplier statements.
 All of these documents should be of the same accounting period for which you are going to do the reconciliation.

-- Compare the AP system with bank statements: All the payments in your Account Payable (AP) System are matching with your bank statements and are correctly recorded.
+4. Compare the AP system with bank statements: All the payments in your Account Payable (AP) System match your bank statements and are correctly recorded.

 Benefits of Account Payable Reconciliation